tabathadelane/learn-jwt/README.md

-# trversal-spa
-reworking my static capstone into a vue based single page app.
-I will add a schedule and timeline soon with related Issues to each step.
+Learning how to impliment Json Web Token on a fresh app.
+Later I will apply this to my reworking of trversal.